geraldkrug/keep-clone/README.md

 to install.
 On Android phone apk opens and stops and that is all I want it to do.
 Main use case is I change the home screen icon then generate a new apk for many different reasons.

+Use package installer
+If an APK explorer app is installed on your phone it will stop the choice to use the Android package installer.
+Uninstall apk explorer apps.

+To stop Google from scanning unknown APKs, you need to disable Google Play Protect's scanning features within the Play Store settings and potentially adjust app permissions for unknown sources